xlladdins/xll/docs/Excel4MacrosA-D.md

 APP.ACTIVATE("MICROSOFT WORD")

-**Tip**   Use an IF statement with APP.ACTIVATE to run an EXEC function if the application you want to switch to is not yet running.
+**Tip**&nbsp;&nbsp;&nbsp;Use an IF statement with APP.ACTIVATE to run an EXEC function if the application you want to switch to is not yet running.

 **Related Functions**

 The first five functions following are only for Microsoft Excel for Windows.

-APP.MAXIMIZE   Maximizes the Microsoft Excel application window
+APP.MAXIMIZE&nbsp;&nbsp;&nbsp;Maximizes the Microsoft Excel application window

-APP.MINIMIZE   Minimizes the Microsoft Excel application window
+APP.MINIMIZE&nbsp;&nbsp;&nbsp;Minimizes the Microsoft Excel application window

-APP.MOVE   Moves the Microsoft Excel application window
+APP.MOVE&nbsp;&nbsp;&nbsp;Moves the Microsoft Excel application window

-APP.RESTORE   Restores the Microsoft Excel application window
+APP.RESTORE&nbsp;&nbsp;&nbsp;Restores the Microsoft Excel application window

-APP.SIZE   Changes the size of the Microsoft Excel application window
+APP.SIZE&nbsp;&nbsp;&nbsp;Changes the size of the Microsoft Excel application window

-EXEC   Starts another application
+EXEC&nbsp;&nbsp;&nbsp;Starts another application

 Return to [top](#A)